5. Get a decision on eligibility

 If the Canada Border Services Agency (CBSA) officer decides that you're eligible to make a refugee claim, you'll be allowed to stay in Canada until your claim is decided by the Refugee Board.
 The officer will ask you to sign a document that includes conditions.
 For example, that you:

-- provide your address information to the CBSA, IRCC, and Refugee Board before you move, and
+- provide your address information to the CBSA, Immigration, Refugee and Citizenship Canada (IRCC), and Refugee Board before you move, and

 - show up for appointments, hearing dates, and for your removal from Canada if your refugee claim and any appeals you make are not successful.